 With canoes overturned and tents pitched, we watch as Kiri Simpson grabs a fishing rod and marches down to the grassy shoreline.
-Bathed in the last light of the warm summer evening, the 9 year old casts into the dark waters funnelled between a narrows at the base of our campsite.
+Bathed in the last light of the warm summer evening, the 9-year-old casts into the dark waters funnelled between narrows at the base of our campsite.
 Francine and I are sitting with Kiri's parents, Neil and Kathy, as well as Mike and Anj Cotterill while the rest of the seven children are winding down into their tents after a long day on the water.
-"I got a fish," Kiri shrieks, reeling quickly as a 15 inch walleye is pulled thrashing to surface.
+"I got a fish," Kiri shrieks, reeling quickly as a 15-inch walleye is pulled thrashing to the surface.

 We paddle only about 40 kilometres over five days, soaking in the sun-warmed, flat-rock landscape and pine-scented air of the boreal forest.
 Although we don't break any speed or distance records we strike a balance between paddling, play and angling.
 With predominantly hot and clear weather our progress is continually kept in check by the dark swirling pools at the bases of falls and rapids.
 While some in our party would swim, others would fish, deftly plucking large walleye from the stained water beneath thrashing bodies.